3 Strategies to Reduce Child’s Headaches

 Support the System

 Hydration is the most important step to support the body as dehydration can often trigger migraines and other headaches.
-Try This Migraine-Fighting Smoothie Booster and Set your family up for success with this key to headache prevention and have your child carry a small water bottle.
-Invest in a cool reusable one that they actually like and will be happy to have with them (no plastic please)Natural supplements can help to prevent the tension that causes headaches.
+Try This Migraine-Fighting Smoothie Booster with the help of a chiropractor in Seattle and Set your family up for success with this key to headache prevention have your child carry a small water bottle.
+Invest in a cool reusable one that they like and will be happy to have with them (no plastic please)Natural supplements can help to prevent the tension that causes headaches.

 Vitamin B2 may prevent some headaches and help to ease the pain.
 Also called riboflavin.